 If you’ve taken up non-social work employment or voluntary work during your suspension, testimonials from your new employer or work colleagues may still be helpful providing they are relevant to the fitness to practise concerns.
 For example, if the fitness to practise concerns related to issues with professionalism, communication and record keeping, a testimonial from a new employer talking about how you have demonstrated good communication, professionalism and administration skills in your new or voluntary role could be helpful.

 Testimonials must be signed and dated by the author and ideally on headed paper where appropriate.
 The author should explain what their relationship is to you.
 A testimonial or reference will hold more weight with a decision maker where it is clear the author was aware of the fitness to practise concerns.

 Retraining or further training

 You may want to use the period of your suspension to carry out some retraining on a specific area of social work or carry out advanced courses.
-Provided the course is relevant to the issues at hand in your case, this may be helpful evidence of remediation.
+Provided the course is relevant to the fitness to practise concerns, this may be helpful evidence of remediation.

 Be aware that you’re likely to have to disclose your suspension to course providers or higher education institutions.
 They may decide (under their own processes) that they’re unable to offer you a place at that time.